westphallm1/AoMM-Cross-Mod-Sample/README.md

 	* `buff`: The singleton instance of the ModBuff associated with the minion
 	* `projType`: Which projectile the minion should shoot.
 If null, the minion will do a melee attack
 	* `searchRange`:
 		The range (in pixels) over which the tactic enemy selection should search.
-		Should be ~400 for early pre-HM, ~800 for early HM, ~1200 for late HM.
+See behavior parameters below for more details.
 	* `travelSpeed`:
 		The speed at which the minion should travel.
-		Should be ~8 for early pre-HM, ~12 for early HM, ~16 for late HM.
+See behavior parameters below for more details.
 	* `inertia`:
 		How quickly the minion should change directions.
-Higher values lead to slower turning.
-		Should be ~16 for early pre-HM, ~12 for early HM, ~8 for late HM.
+See behavior parameters below for more details.
+	* `attackFrames`:
+		How frequently the minion should fire a projectile.
+See behavior parameters below for more details.

 * `mod.Call("RegisterGroundedPet", ModProjectile proj, ModBuff buff, int? projType) -> void` Register a fully managed grounded cross mod combat pet.
 AoMM will take over this projectile's